justahuman1/i3-grid/README.md

 The lack of standard tools has resulted in personalized scripts [scattered](https://gist.github.com/bhepple/5c43e83e945a42297ba6433ee8ba88ce) throughout GitHub which are inefficient and static to the user.
 This module aims to allow for fast and dynamic floating window management with minimal input. i3-grid is also monitor agnostic and has a clean rofi interface with highly configurable commands.

 Current planned updates include templates (automating startup and grid management), temporary scratch pads (similar to minimizing windows), and potentially a daemon to auto snap floating windows to quadrants (similar to tiling mode).
+Please keep in mind that this is still in beta.
+Issues are bound to happen.

 ## Demo:

 <p align="center">
   <img src="https://i.imgur.com/0QVD4sd.gif"/>
 </p>